kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Project Management Approach
 ---------------------------

 The project will be developed in an agile manner.
-Sprint lengths with be one week.
+Sprint lengths will be one week.
 Entire team meetings will take place every Monday with additional autonomy specific meetings will take place on Tuesdays and Thursdays.
 Trello will be used to manage user stories and the product backlog.
 The Trello page is accessible by anyone on the Moonrockers team, but mainly used by the autonomy team.
 Sprint tasks will also be written on the Trello board as well as trouble tickets.
-Git will only be used for code management as well as documentation.
+Git will be used for code management as well as documentation.

 Stakeholder Information
 ------------------------